FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

 ## Conclusion

 We have seen that using an own Python package in conjunction with JupyterLab gives us means to program much cleaner and the ability to use a proper IDE.
 JupyterLab is a mighty and flexible tool and thus all the more it's important to adhere to some best practices and processes to guarantee quality in your software and analysis.
-The [boston_housing repository] demonstrates a simple analysis of the Boston Housing Dataset in accordance with the outlined points.
+The [boston_housing repository] demonstrates a simple analysis of the Boston Housing Dataset in accordance with the outlined points above.

 JupyterLab also offers many powerful [extensions], e.g. [jupyterlab-git], [jupyterlab-toc], etc., for improved productivity that are worth checking out.
 If you have any additions or neat tricks for JupyterLab that were not covered, please let me know by using the comments below.